WBMI: Rebirth

 In the summer of 1993, WBMI returned to the air as "Kool FM 105.5" with the format provided via satellite by Jones Radio Network after being sold to Ives Broadcasting of Alpena, which also owned adult contemporary-CHR formatted WHSB (Bay 108).
 Ives' intent was to cross-market several stations calling them the "Northern Radio Network".
 On-air functions originated from WHSB's studio location in Alpena, with no local presence in West Branch other than the transmitting antenna.

 WBMB did not return to the air with WBMI, and under the Telecommunications Act of 1996, still having not returned to the air, its license was permanently canceled.
 In March 1999, the license for WBMI was transferred from Ives Broadcasting to Northern Radio Network, with no changes in ownership.

 The Northern Radio Network effort ended in October 2000, with WBMI going silent once again.
 The following year, WBMI was sold to Independent TV Productions.
 Independent TV Productions resumed WBMI's operations with Jones Radio Network's Hot AC format.
 During this time, the station imaged itself with various monikers, such as "Kool Mix 105.5" and "Channel 105.5."
 A few years later WBMI returned to oldies and then changed to classic country, all also satellite-fed from Jones.

 In July 2005, industry sources reported that husband and wife Kevin and Alana Beamish, of Owosso, Michigan agreed to purchase the station for $300,000.

 In August 2005, a filing was submitted to transfer the license to a minority shareholder (Peggy Warner) on the basis that she had loaned money to the company.
 The transfer application included an agreement written by Mrs Warner purporting to transfer the license and related assets to herself.
 The FCC dismissed the application.
 Three days later, the application to transfer control of the license to the Beamishes was submitted and approved by the FCC, but the transfer was never consummated and the license stayed in the name of Independent TV Productions.

 In April 2008, the license was successfully transferred to Peggy Warner.
 Management duties were assumed by longtime northern Michigan radio personality Charlie Cobb, a longtime fixture at WKKM.

 In August 2011, Cobb and Michael Fleming, entered into an agreement to purchase WBMI from Warner under the name CF Broadcasting, for $360,000.
 The FCC approved the sale on October 6, 2011.

 Legal issues

 In August 2019 CF Broadcasting attempted to transfer ownership of WBMI to a separate company also owned by Cobb and Fleming.
 That resulted in a lawsuit from Peggy Warner accusing CF Broadcasting of non-payment.
 A court-appointed receiver then took the station silent on January 25, 2020.
-On August 6, 2020 an Ogemaw County judge returned ownership of the station to Ms. Warner in return for her dropping a claim against property owned by Mr. Fleming.
+On August 6, 2020, an Ogemaw County judge returned ownership of the station to Ms. Warner in return for her dropping a claim against property owned by Mr. Fleming.
 The station returned to the air in late October 2020.

+The station was sold to Superior Communications, owner of the Smile FM Contemporary Christian network of stations based in Williamston, Michigan in October 2023.